ChristianHallerX/ChristianHallerX.github.io/projectblog/_posts/2021-08-28-SparkIgnite.md

 A Spark cluster (made up of nodes) can have much more memory (RAM) than a single machine, which enables processing of vastly larger data sets.

+Spark DataFrames are data objects that can be partitioned for submitting to the differnt nodes of a Spark cluster.

+The number of partitions can be set when creating a DataFrame.

 Spark uses 'Lazy Processing'.
 This means:
 - Entering lazy commands is akin to writing a script that gets executed later.
 - Updates to the instructions before processing makes for most efficient planning.